enkidevs/curriculum/lua/roblox-studio/understanding-studio-iii/properties-interface-ii.md

 ### The Data Aspect
-**Data** serves a simple purpose of holding information about the part, such as its name and the parent its found under.
+**Data** serves the simple purpose of holding information about the part, such as its name and the parent its found under.

 ---